Here we have test results for 24 rice cookers priced between $13 and $214.

 Do I need a rice cooker?

-A rice cooker can make it easier to achieve perfect rice every time than preparing it on the cooktop or in the microwave, especially for large amounts of rice.
+A rice cooker can make it easy to achieve perfect rice every time – easier at least than preparing it on the cooktop or in the microwave, especially for large amounts of rice.
 You just put the right amount of rice and liquid (water or stock) into the non-stick bowl, put it onto the heating element in the cooker, close the lid, switch it on and, voilà, you end up with rice cooked to perfection.

 How they work